metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_service_descriptor_v1alpha1_manifest.md

 Optional:

-- `value` (String) Holds a direct string or an expression that can be evaluated to a string.It can include variables denoted by $(VAR_NAME).These variables are expanded to the value of the environment variables defined in the container.If a variable cannot be resolved, it remains unchanged in the output.To escape variable expansion and retain the literal value, use double $ characters.For example:- '$(VAR_NAME)' will be expanded to the value of the environment variable VAR_NAME.- '$$(VAR_NAME)' will result in '$(VAR_NAME)' in the output, without any variable expansion.Default value is an empty string.
+- `value` (String) Holds a direct string or an expression that can be evaluated to a string.
+It can include variables denoted by $(VAR_NAME).
+These variables are expanded to the value of the environment variables defined in the container.
+If a variable cannot be resolved, it remains unchanged in the output.
+To escape variable expansion and retain the literal value, use double $ characters.
+For example: - '$(VAR_NAME)' will be expanded to the value of the environment variable VAR_NAME. - '$$(VAR_NAME)' will result in '$(VAR_NAME)' in the output, without any variable expansion.
+Default value is an empty string.
 - `value_from` (Attributes) Specifies the source for the variable's value. (see [below for nested schema](#nestedatt--spec--auth--password--value_from))

 <a id="nestedatt--spec--auth--password--value_from"></a>